El Mencho: Criminal charges

-Since the 2000s, the DEA office in Los Angeles, California, has been tracking El Mencho's activities.
-The DEA detected that the CJNG had expanded its drug-trafficking operations internationally.
-In 2000, the U.S. government discovered that El Mencho was involved in a cocaine and methamphetamine operation internationally.
+The DEA office in Los Angeles, California, tracked El Mencho's activities for many years, and detected that the CJNG had expanded its drug-trafficking operations internationally.
+In 2000, the U.S. government discovered that El Mencho was involved in an international cocaine and methamphetamine operation.
 Five years later, they discovered he had used firearms to facilitate his operations.

-In 2007, the DEA discovered that El Mencho was involved in a cocaine operation that went through Colombia, Guatemala, Mexico, and ended in the United States.
+In 2007, the DEA found that El Mencho was involved in a cocaine operation that went through Colombia, Guatemala, Mexico, and ended in the United States.
 They also uncovered a second cocaine shipment from Colombia, Mexico, to the United States.
 In 2009, the DEA detected that El Mencho was involved in another cocaine shipment originating from Ecuador.
 Two more shipments were then detected in 2013 from Mexico then again to the United States.
 In 2014, however, the DEA noticed a radical shift in the CJNG's modus operandi; El Mencho was discovered to have coordinated a methamphetamine shipment that went from Mexico to Australia then to the U.S. by leveraging China-based gangs.

-On 27 September 2011, Mexico's Office of the General Prosecutor (PGR) issued an arrest warrant for El Mencho and offered MXN$2 million for anyone who can help provide information that leads to his arrest.
+On 27 September 2011, Mexico's Office of the General Prosecutor (PGR) issued an arrest warrant for El Mencho and offered MXN$2million to anyone who could help provide information that led to his arrest.
 He was accused of organized crime involvement and illegal possession of firearms.
-In March 2014, the United States District Court for the District of Columbia, based on the previous investigations by the DEA, indicted El Mencho for several charges, including drug trafficking and for being leaders of a "Continuing Criminal Enterprise".
+In March 2014, the United States District Court for the District of Columbia, based on previous investigations by the DEA, indicted El Mencho for several charges, including drug trafficking and for being the leader of a "Continuing Criminal Enterprise".
 El Mencho and Abigael were accused of coordinating shipments of cocaine and methamphetamine from South America via Mexico to the United States.
 They also stated that the CJNG and Los Cuinis coordinated the collection and delivery of the drug proceeds from the U.S. to Mexico.
-In addition, the United States District Court for the Western District of Texas is looking to convict El Mencho for drug trafficking offenses.
+In addition, the United States District Court for the Western District of Texas was looking to convict El Mencho of drug trafficking offenses.